Find Affordable College Courses

 4 Yearly Graduations

 The 16th most popular school in the country for library science majors who are seeking their graduate certificate is University of Wisconsin - Milwaukee.
-The average in-state tuition for full-time undergraduates is $8,091 per year, while in-state graduate students, on average, pay $10,701 per year.
-For the 2020-2021 academic year, 4 graduate certificates were handed out to library science majors at UWM.
+Roughly 24,500 attend the school each year.
+The average in-state tuition for full-time undergraduates is $8,455 per year, while in-state graduate students, on average, pay $10,701 per year.
+During the most recent year for which we have data, 4 people received their graduate certificate in library science from UWM.
+Around 8% of these students were from an underrepresented racial-ethnic group, and 85% were women.
+Data shows that UWM graduates that hold this degree go on to make a median salary of $48,329.

 #18